Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: Introduction

 In the rest of this paper, we detail the GSW framework (\textbf{Section \ref{sec:approach}}) and present a rigorous evaluation on two versions of the EpBench benchmark (\textbf{Section \ref{sec:expsetup}}).
 The results demonstrate a significant improvement over existing methods.
 On the EpBench-200 corpus, GSW achieves a state-of-the-art F1-score of 0.85, outperforming strong structured RAG baselines.
 This advantage is particularly pronounced in the most demanding queries requiring synthesis across as many as 17 different documents, where GSW improves recall by up to \textbf{20\%} over the next best approach as detailed in Table \ref{Table:epbench_200_bootstrap}.
 Furthermore, GSW is efficient, reducing the number of context tokens sent to the LLM by \textbf{51\%} compared to the most token-efficient baseline, drastically lowers inference costs and reducing the rate of hallucination in question answering (see Table \ref{tab:token_cost_comparison_final}).
 We further show that this powerful combination of accuracy and token efficiency holds at scale; on the EpBench-2000 corpus, a 10x larger dataset, GSW again achieves a state-of-the-art F1-score of 0.773, outperforming the best baseline by more than \textbf{15\%} on overall recall (Table \ref{tab:epbench_2000_short}), positioning GSW as a robust and scalable solution for equipping LLMs with effective episodic memory.

-Results and discussions are summarized in \textbf{Section~\ref{sec:res-discussion}} and a review of related literature is presented \textbf{Section~\ref{sec:related_work}}.
-Finally, limitations and future work are discussed in Section~\ref{sec:limitations}, and a detailed \textbf{Appendix} provides supporting evidence, including manual evaluations performed to validate the power of GSW's episodic memory capabilities.
+Results and discussions are summarized in \textbf{Section~\ref{sec:res-discussion}} and a review of related literature is presented in \textbf{Section~\ref{sec:related_work}}.
+Finally, limitations and future work are discussed in \textbf{Section~\ref{sec:limitations}}.
+The full version of the paper \footnote{The full version of this paper with a detailed technical appendix and clear visualization of the GSW using an example is available at \url{https://arxiv.org/abs/2511.07587}.} provides supporting evidence, including manual evaluations performed to validate the power of GSW's episodic memory capabilities.